KajananGit/Stock_Frontend/README.md

 ## Usage and images of the frontend

 ## Contributing Instructions
+Find below our contributing guidelines.
+By following these guidelines, you'll help us to maintain a high quality codebase and make the review process smoother for everyone.

+**1. Fork the Repository:** Create a fork of the Stock_Frontend repository on GitHub.

+**2. Create a Branch:** Clone the forked repository to your local machine & create a new branch for your contribution.

+**3.Make Changes:** Make your changes to the code & ensure your changes follow our coding style and conventios to ensure uniformity.

+**4. Commit Your Changes:** Commit your changes to your local branch with a descriptive commit message.

+**5. Push Your Changes:** Push your changes to your forked repository on GitHub.

+**6. Create a Pull Request:** Open a pull request from your branch to the main branch of the upstream repository.

+**7. Review and Feedback:** We will review your pull request and provide feedback.

 ## Credits and Acknowledgements
 - Kajanan Lingkeswaran - Github: https://github.com/KajananGit